15. Student Discipline

 Introduction

 1. Throughout this section of the Academic Quality Handbook the term ‘University’ refers to the Aberystwyth University.
-The terms ‘Pro Vice-Chancellor’ and ‘Academic Registrar’ may include designated members of staff acting on behalf of these staff.
+The terms ‘Pro Vice-Chancellor’, ‘Academic Registrar’ and ‘Deputy Registrar’ may include designated members of staff acting on behalf of these staff.

-4. The procedure applies to breach of discipline on and off campus, including breach of discipline on placements and other external activities.
+5. The procedure applies to allegations of misconduct on and off campus, including a breach of discipline on placements and other external activities.

-6. Legal representation will only be permitted in cases investigated by the Disciplinary Panel where the consequences for the student are potentially very serious.
+7. Legal representation will only be permitted in cases considered by the Disciplinary Panel where the consequences for the student are potentially very serious.

-7. The University will seek to resolve all investigations within 60 calendar days of sending initial notification to the responding student.
-In case where investigations cannot be completed within this timeframe, the reporting person and responding student will receive regular communication (including delays as a result of university closure periods).
+8. The University will seek to resolve all investigations within 60 calendar days.
+Clear reasons will be given in cases where investigations cannot be completed within this timeframe, and the reporting person and responding student will receive regular communication (including delays as a result of university closure periods).

 Rules and Regulations

-8. The Rules and Regulations of the University https://www.aber.ac.uk/en/academic-registry/handbook/regulations/student-rules-regs/ apply to all students and at all times, including vacation.
-They also incorporate the following policies of the University:
+9. The Rules and Regulations of the University https://www.aber.ac.uk/en/academic-registry/handbook/regulations/student-rules-regs/apply to all students and at all times, including vacation.

 Penalties